Shardion/nonsense/README.md

 This is your \<gamename\>.
 (Technically, you can use spaces, and any other character except `/`, but that will make it slightly more annoying.)

-Bottles is an example of the former case.
-Edit your game's launch options to set \<nonsense binary\> as the pre-run script and post-run script.
-Set the pre-run script arguments to `spawn `\<gamename\>, and the post-run script arguments to `kill `\<gamename\>.
-(Do note that this doesn't work perfectly if you run multiple instances of the game at the same time, but you wouldn't do that, right...?)
+Wrapper commands are generally preferred, since they handle multiple instances of a single game properly.

-Steam is an example of the latter case.
-Edit your game's launch options to run the Nonsense binary as a wrapper.
-Steam supports wrappers by replacing any instance of `%command%` in a game's launch options with the actual command that will be run, so you should set the launch options to
-\<nonsense binary\>` wrap `\<gamename\>` %command%`.
+Steam supports wrappers by replacing any instance of `%command%` in a game's launch options with the actual command that will be run, so you should set the launch options to \<nonsense binary\>` wrap `\<gamename\>` %command%`.

+Bottles supports wrappers in the same way as Steam.

 Start your game, open Discord's Registered Games menu, click the tiny link text reading *Add it!*, and then select \<gamename\>`.nonsense-game` from the list.